mcgoo/vcpkg-rs/notes.md

 * vcpkg has a per-package output dir that looks like it would be helpful, but at present it is undocumented and subject to change. (what I read mentioned the possibility of compressing the contents.)

+make it warn if you use something that looks like a vcpkg triple in place of a rust triple